moorepants/dissertation/_sources/eom.txt

 .. [#] Luke and I have dreamed of developing an open source version of Autolev
        for years and that has finally culminated through primarily Luke and Gilber Gede's efforts in the creation of sympy.physics.mechanics.
+.. [#] This contraint can readily be modified to support a non-flat ground.